Faculty of Medicine

 Shruti Muralidharan

-The Intelligent Care Platform (formerly, TrustSphere) is a integrative and collaborative platform for the management of type 1 diabetes.
+The Intelligent Care Platform (formerly, TrustSphere) is an integrative and collaborative platform for the management of type 1 diabetes.
 Co-created with end users, the platform is currently undergoing further development to be tested in a pragmatic, effectiveness-implementation trial at BC Children's Hospital.
 The platform will allow users to easily and securely share confidential information through online health-care services, in compliance with rigorous health-care industry and public standards of privacy protection.